MMAThijssen/catfish/tool/README.md

 pip install git+https://git.wur.nl/thijs030/thesis/tree/master/tool

 ## Dependencies
-Marijke-tool is dependent on the packages h5py, matplotlib, numpy, seaborn and tensorflow.
+Tool is dependent on the packages h5py, matplotlib, numpy, seaborn and tensorflow.
 (? remove matplotlib and seaborn -- only needed for metrics, can be adjusted ?)

 pip install h5py